SyedAJafri/lambda_interpreter/README.md

 ## Update

-I don't have much experience with web stuff.
-So I have to learn Node and all that web stuff to post this online so it might take a while.
+I don't have much experience with web stuff so this may take me a while.

+Idea so far:
+use socket.io

+When text box onChangedText event{
+	parse text to server
+	server forms ast from text unless invalid then send "invalid text" send json ast to client
+	client forms joint.js ast visual representation
+}